 Concert Orchestra performed at GTCYS’ Fall Festival at Orchestra Hall, Minneapolis, on Sunday, November 19, 2017.
 Listen to a sample of their live performance at that concert of the Overture from La Vie Parisienne from Ballet Parisien, by Jacques Offenbach (arranged by Merle J. Isaac) here.
 Interested in purchasing the full performance?
 Click here to purchase CDs and MP3s!

 GTCYS commits to providing an inspiring and comprehensive musical experience to transform students musically, personally, and socially.
 This means engaging the best conductors and sectional coaches, carefully curating musical selections for the best educational experience, performing in high quality venues, sharing music with diverse audiences, providing clear and consistent communications, promoting a welcoming and supportive environment, and putting students first.

 In return, we ask students and parents for their commitment:

-- Pay annual tuition and retreat fees: $865 full-year tuition, plus $100 retreat fee.
+- Pay annual tuition and retreat fees: $519 second semester-only tuition, plus $50 retreat fee.
 Need-based scholarships are available, see below.

 - Note: tuition represents half the actual cost to participate and the remainder is subsidized by tax-deductible contributions.
 GTCYS does NOT ask families to participate in door-to-door fundraising activities.